-3. The student’s School should confirm the details of the additional module(s) that the student wishes to study using the normal module enrolment procedure (above).
+3. The student’s School should confirm the details of the additional module(s) that the student wishes to study to the home Student Services programmes team.

 4. If the module specification specifies a maximum number of available places, the School offering the module should always give priority to students who need or wish to take that module(s) as part of their degree course.
 It is for this reason that a student wishing to undertake an additional module(s) may have to wait until the normal module enrolment process has been completed before knowing for definite that they may enrol for such additional study.

-5. Upon receipt of the completed Module Entry Form, Student Service Centre Staff will add these additional modules to the student’s record and arrange for a pro rata tuition fee to be charged to the student.
+5. Upon receipt of the request from the School, Student Services staff will add these additional modules to the student’s record and arrange for a pro rata tuition fee to be charged to the student.

 6. Once the student has completed the assessment for the additional module(s) as outlined in the module specification (i.e. submitted the coursework and/or sat the examination), the School offering the module(s) should inform the Student Service Centre so that the module(s) may be deleted from the student’s record to allow marks processing to operate as normal.